-The QPs, as authors of Kamoa-Kakula IDP19, have relied on, and believe there is a reasonable basis for this reliance, upon the following Other Expert reports as noted below.
+The QPs, as authors of the Kamoa-Kakula 2020 Resource Update, have relied on, and believe there is a reasonable basis for this reliance, upon the following Other Expert reports as noted below.
 Individual QP responsibilities for the sections are listed on the Title Page.